Skip to main content

 Open

-Secret Service officials stated that the service is working on a new end-to-end hiring strategy, which is expected to produce metrics that track the results of its recruitment activities for the IT workforce.
-The officials added that the new end-to-end hiring solution should be in place in 2025.
-As such, as of August 2023, the component is not yet able to demonstrate that its Office of Human Resources and OCIO have adjusted their recruitment and hiring plans and activities based on these metrics.
+Secret Service officials stated that the service is transitioning to a new end-to-end hiring solution, which could be used to produce metrics that track the results of its recruitment activities for the IT workforce.
+The officials added that the new end-to-end hiring solution should be in place by December 31, 2024.
+As such, as of July 2024, the component was not yet able to demonstrate that its Office of Human Resources and OCIO have adjusted their recruitment and hiring plans and activities based on the results of any performance metrics.
 We will continue to monitor the Secret Service's effort.

 United States Secret Service The Director should ensure that the CIO (1) defines the required training for each IT workforce group, (2) determines the activities that OCIO will include in its IT workforce training and development program based on its available training budget, and (3) implements those activities.
 (Recommendation 10)